cloudnative-pg/cloudnative-pg/docs/src/database_import.md

     - The `SUPERUSER` option is removed from any imported role
-- Wildcard `"*"` can be used as the only element in the `databases` and/or `roles` arrays to import every object of the kind; When matching databases the wildcard will ignore databases not allowing connections, template databases, and `postgres` database
+- Wildcard `"*"` can be used as the only element in the `databases` and/or `roles` arrays to import every object of the kind; When matching databases the wildcard will ignore the `postgres` database, template databases, and those databases not allowing connections
 - After the clone procedure is done, `ANALYZE VERBOSE` is executed for every database.
 - `postImportApplicationSQL` field is not supported